dboddie-canonical-work/disgorged-docs/interface-management.rst

    </h2>

-When you need to connect an interface manually, such as when you want to grant a snap access to `audio-record <the-audio-record-interface.md>`__ for audio input, use the ``snap connect`` command:
+When you need to connect an interface manually, such as when you want to grant a snap access to :ref:`audio-record <the-audio-record-interface>` for audio input, use the ``snap connect`` command:

 .. code:: bash